Manufacturing Cybersecurity

 cybersecurity

 With software tools to stage a cybersecurity attack becoming more easily available, it is important to know exactly what motivates would-be perpetrators, and what is at stake for cybersecurity in manufacturing.
-The following are typical reasons why the manufacturing industry has become a key target for cybersecurity threats:
+The following are typical reasons why the manufacturing industry has become a key target for cybersecurity threats and risks:

 • Theft of sensitive / competitive information: This includes information related to business processes, operational data, equipment configurations and capabilities, as well as personal information about employees.
-Such thefts represent embarrassment to the company, a loss of trust with customers and employees, and may damage business competitiveness, thereby are attractive targets for ransomware.
+Such thefts represent embarrassment to the company, a loss of trust with customers and employees, and may damage business competitiveness, thereby are attractive targets for manufacturing ransomware attacks.

 • Intellectual Property (IP): This includes design information, bill of materials as well as traceability data.
 Such theft is potentially very concerning, not only as a loss of business and technical advantage, but even a minor breach may represent the first move in a coordinated attack, leading potentially to operational disruption, as well as compromise of shipped products.